ufs-community/land-DA_workflow/doc/source/BuildingRunningTesting/BuildRunLandDA.rst

 .. attention::

-   These steps are designed for use on :ref:`Level 1 <LevelsOfSupport>` systems (e.g., Hera, Orion) and may require significant changes on other systems.
+   These steps are designed for use on :ref:`Level 1 <LevelsOfSupport>` systems (e.g., Ursa, Hercules) and may require significant changes on other systems.
 It is recommended that users on other systems run the containerized version of Land DA.
 Users may reference :numref:`Chapter %s: Containerized Land DA Workflow <Container>` for instructions.

 .. _create-dir: